AbdelrahmannMohamedd/cypod-telemetry/README.md

 ---

-## 2. What we found in the sample data, and what we did about it
+## 2. What was found in the sample data, and what was done about it

 `sample_telemetry.json` has 529 records across five devices (`DEV-1001`–`DEV-1005`).
 Here's
 everything wrong with it, what the code does about each case, and why — the logic itself